mayansalama/windmill/README.md

 [![Build Status](https://travis-ci.org/mayansalama/windmill.svg?branch=master)](https://travis-ci.org/mayansalama/windmill)

 Drag'n'drop web app to manage and create Airflow DAGs.
-The goal is to have a Web UI that can generate YML Dag Definitions, integrating with custom operators and potentially existing DAGs.
-YML DAGs can then be synced to a remote repo
+DAGs are described usinga JSON "wml" file, which can be transpiled into a Python DAG file and pushed to a configured git repository.

 - Front end is built using React on Typescript
 - Back end is built using Flask on Python 3.6+